Did you know that many of South Australia’s natural spaces have a special Anzac connection? Here’s where.

 The nearby Memorial Park honours all service men and women from the region that have served in wars and conflicts, and includes memorial pavers displaying the names of local servicemen that fought in WW1 and WW2.

 A monument, Avro Anson aircraft, field gun and anchor are also displayed in the park, representing the air force, army and navy.

 5. Opportunities to reflect along the Belair Returned and Services League (RSL) Walk

-In 1922, a plantation of 700 Japanese cherry trees was planted in Belair National Park to be an ongoing living memorial to World War I soldiers.
-Later, in 1962, the memorial was extended with an avenue of sequoias that were planted to commemorate Australian and American forces that served in WWII and Korea.
+In 1922, a plantation of 700 Japanese cherry trees was planted in Belair National Park to be an ongoing living memorial to WW1 soldiers.
+Later, in 1962, the memorial was extended with an avenue of sequoias that were planted to commemorate Australian and American forces that served in WW2 and Korea.

 Today, the Belair RSL Walk passes through the remnant cherry plantation and follows a boardwalk and path through native bushland where you are sure to spot plenty of koalas and maybe even a bandicoot.
 The walk ends at the dramatic avenue of tall sequoias.

-Watch the video below to explore what was once one of the most important WWI memorials in Australia.
+Watch the video below to explore what was once one of the most important WW1 memorials in Australia.
 The remaining trees are a reminder of the past and those they honour.

 6. War Service Land Settlement Scheme in The Riverland

 Today the Riverland is a thriving food production area, but it owes much of its success to our Diggers.